Eliot-RUIZ/automation/README.md

 # Package "automation" - Eliot RUIZ

-The goal of this package is to provide functions automating usual time-consuming tasks in R.
+The goal of this package is to provide functions automating time-consuming tasks in R: statistical testing & non-linear model choice/plotting.